themodernjavascript/javascript-promises/content/10-async-await.md

 Async function is enabled by default in all browsers.

 Why Async function?

-* Make your asynchronous code less.
-* Make your asynchronous feel to synchronous code and more readable as it were asynchronous.
+Make your asynchronous code less, make your asynchronous feel to synchronous code and more readable as it were asynchronous.

 The syntax of `async function` is: